Changes to student payments from 1 January 2019

 More convenient travel

 There are changes to make travelling more convenient and flexible for students and their families.
 You can now travel to locations other than your school and home if they’re on your usual travel route.
-For example, if there’s a camp at the end of the term, you can travel directly home after camp.
-Previously, you may have had to travel back to school first.
+For example, if there’s a camp at the end of the term, you can travel straight home after camp.
+Before, you may have had to travel back to school first.

 Reduced penalties for missed travel

 Penalties have changed for primary and secondary students who miss pre-booked ABSTUDY Fares Allowance travel without a valid reason.

 If you miss a pre-booked trip without a valid reason, you may get a debt.
 This will be up to a $100 debt for primary and secondary students.
 We apply this for each trip we’ve booked for you that you miss without a valid reason.
 However, you’ll still be able to pre-book travel using Fares Allowance.

-If you’re a primary or secondary student under 18, you’ll need a Safe Travel Plan.
+If you’re a primary or secondary student younger than 18, you’ll need a Safe Travel Plan.
 You must do this to get ABSTUDY Fares Allowance for pre-booked travel.